UCaaS Trends 2026: Less Admin, More AI, Better Outcomes

 It's no longer Teams vs UC.
 It's Teams plus enterprise telephony.

-4. Contact Centre features move into everyday UC
+4. Contact Centre Features Move Into Everyday UC

-Features that used to be “contact centre only” are becoming standard in unified communications offerings.
+One of the quiet revolutions underway: features that used to be "contact centre only" are becoming standard in unified communications offerings.

-Examples already gaining momentum are:
+Examples already gaining momentum:

 - Press 1 to request a callback instead of waiting in a queue